AusDTO/dta-website/_assessment-reports/beta-dhs-website-reform-project.md

 The team have put a lot of effort into identifying relevant KPIs to track the performance of the new website.
 The following metrics have been identified, and will be tracked by the team from the beginning of Public Beta through to live:

 - *Cost per transaction.* The team are working with the DTA Dashboard team to define this metric.
 One solution being considered is to divide the total website budget by the number of annual sessions.
-- *Digital take up.8 The team will utilise existing data from the department’s website reporting dashboard on items such as page views and sessions.
+- *Digital take up.* The team will utilise existing data from the department’s website reporting dashboard on items such as page views and sessions.
 - *User satisfaction.* User satisfaction will be gauged through short surveys on the Beta site, as well as qualitatively through face to face user testing sessions and through comparing web analytics data.
 - *Task completion.* Task completion is difficult to track in the unauthenticated space, so web analytics will be employed where possible, in addition to a question on task completion on Beta site surveys.